Matherunner/hldoc/damage.rst

 In :numref:`player_hp` we observe that when the armour is nonzero, the health decreases with a smaller slope with increasing damage.
 But once the damage is sufficiently large that the armour gets to zero, the subsequent slope of the health line is much larger.
 The zigzag pattern of the health line is due to the integer truncation of damage.

+.. _damage system:

 Damage system
 -------------

-.. caution:: Rewording needed

-Often, damages in Half-Life are not inflicted immediately.
-Instead, a series of damages may be accumulated by the *multidamage* mechanism.
-There are three important functions associated with this mechanism: ``ClearMultiDamage``, ``AddMultiDamage`` and ``ApplyMultiDamage``.
-Each of these functions works on a global variable called ``gMultiDamage`` which has the following type
+Damage to an entity is typically not inflicted immediately.
+Consider firing the shotgun at some entity.
+If the damage of each bullet is applied immediately and separately, the performance will suffer.
+Instead, the game accumulates a series of damages, and then apply them all at once in one single combined damage to the entity.
+This is done via the *multidamage* mechanism.

+There are three important operations associated with the multidamage mechanism.
+We may refer to them as *clear*, *add*, and *apply*.
+These operations correspond to the functions ``ClearMultiDamage``, ``AddMultiDamage``, and ``ApplyMultiDamage`` respectively, all of which are defined in ``weapons.cpp``.
+The multidamage mechanism operates on a single global state, stored as ``gMultiDamage`` in the code.
+This global variable has the type

 .. code-block:: cpp